Gignite/the-cure/README.md

 ?>
 ```

-Add Jake as a friend.
+Add Jake as a friend of Luke's.

 ``` php
 <?php